centurianii/g3Observable/README.md

 A javascript object that implements the observer or pub/sub pattern.

-Implements the observer pattern or a publish-subscribe system based on subjects and functions registered under them.
+It implements the observer pattern or a publish-subscribe system based on subjects and functions registered under them.
 <ul>
 <li>The registration signature is: <code>register(func, subject, context)</code>.<br />
 If 'subject' is ommited then it's 'any', if 'context' is omitted then function is called as usual otherwise it changes context and runs under the new one.
 A function can register under many subjects.
 It can be chained.</li>